-Encourage them to use

-Care number or speak to a Humana Neighborhood Center® Customer Care Representative.
+Encourage them to use Humana's Customer Care number or speak to a Humana Neighborhood Center® Customer Care Representative.

 Finding providers in the network with their preferred language

 Use the language search filter on the Find a Doctor tool with Care Highlight ratings to find doctors who speak their preferred language.